GrutifulDay/HackMindset/README.md

 ## 💡 Overview

 HackMindset delivers small, meaningful pieces of knowledge that replace algorithm-driven noise with calm, inspiring content.
 Every day, the extension brings insight from astronomy, history and digital culture — without tracking, ads or personal data collection.

 The project also serves as a fullstack security sandbox: JWT handling, rate limiting, anomaly detection, IP reputation logic, NGINX-level filtering and multi-layered API protection.

-**HackMindset is also my long-term learning ground for backend development and security.
+**This is a self-directed learning project.
-I built everything manually — JWT flow, IP reputation logic, rate limiting layers, NGINX protections and a future honeypoint — to understand how real attacks behave and how to defend against them.**
+All backend security layers were implemented manually to understand how these systems work internally — not as part of previous commercial experience.**

 ---